 So as I start this life change, I’m working on the below ideas first, because they are creating the most immediate internal chaos.

 I will make Project: Simplicity updates here and keep you posted on progress and any bumps I come along.
-I hope this inspires you to think about simplicity as an intentional, conscious way of living.
+I hope this inspires you to think about a simpler way of living too!